Irish neutrality: 1990s–2010s

-Since the Russian annexation of Crimea, Russian bomber aircraft have deliberately flown into Irish-controlled airspace several times, without warning, and with their transponders switched off.
-As the Irish Air Corps lacks air defence, the British Royal Air Force (RAF) have had to intercept these bombers.
-In February 2015, two Russian Tupolev Tu-95 "Bear" bombers flew into Irish-controlled airspace twice, with their transponders switched off.
-The Norwegian and British militaries confirmed that the bombers were carrying nuclear warheads.
-The bombers flew within 25 nautical miles of the Irish coast, and were intercepted by RAF Eurofighter Typhoon jets.
+Russia is one of the main adversaries of the UK and the United States.
+Since the Russian annexation of Crimea, Russian bomber aircraft have deliberately flown into Irish-controlled airspace several times, without warning or permission, and with their transponders switched off.
+This poses a safety threat to civilian airliners.
+Because the Irish Air Corps lacks air defence or the means to intercept these bombers, the British Royal Air Force (RAF) have entered Irish-controlled airspace (which differs from Irish sovereign airspace) and intercepted them.
+In February 2015, it was reported that two Russian Tupolev Tu-95 "Bear" bombers twice flew into Irish-controlled airspace, with their transponders switched off.
+Unidentified sources in the Norwegian and British militaries claimed that the bombers were carrying unarmed nuclear warheads.
+The bombers flew within 25 nautical miles of the Irish coast.
+In March 2020, the IAA said two unidentified military aircraft entered Irish-controlled airspace.
+The British airforce said they were Russian bombers, which were intercepted by British fighters, with a British airforce spokesperson saying it was a "routine response to Russian aircraft approaching UK air space and co-ordinated with several other Nato allies".

 Ireland joined the EU's Permanent Structured Cooperation (PESCO) when it was founded in December 2017.
 The Fine Gael-led government said it would participate on a case-by-case basis and membership did not compromise neutrality.
 Fianna Fáil supported membership; Sinn Féin, the Greens, Solidarity, and People Before Profit opposed it; the Labour Party had reservations.